tombenke/seneca-cookbook/lib/seneca.options/README.md

 seneca.options
 ==============

+This section is about:

+- What are the built-in, default options?
+- How can I use the `seneca.options.js` to define options?
+- How can I define options through the environment?
+- How are the default, global options defined?

 ## The configuration parameters of the seneca instance

 Seneca instances can be configured by the `options` parameter, that is an object.